OWASP/www-chapter-triangle-nc/index.md

 Meeting Sponsors
 ----------------
-The following are the list of orginizations who have generously supported our chapter with meeting space:
+The following are the list of organizations who have generously supported our chapter with meeting space:

 <table cellpadding="15" cellspacing="0">
 <tr>